 HAINES CITY was home to a large citrus growing and processing industry.

 LAKE WALES is in beautiful hill, lake, and grove country.
-Home to Spook Hill and Bok Tower.
+It is home to Spook Hill and Bok Tower.

 FROSTPROOF is a great name for a town that is in the center of South Florida's citrus industry.
-Home of agricultural pioneers Ben Hill Griffin and Latt Maxcy.
+It was the home of agricultural pioneers Ben Hill Griffin and Latt Maxcy.

 AVON PARK is centered around a large landscaped mall that hasn't changed in many years.
-Named for the river in Shakespeare's home town.
-Old Florida at its best.
+The town is named for the river in Shakespeare's home town.
+It's an example of Old Florida at its best.

 SEBRING is one of the state's first planned cities.
 It is well laid out and has many historic buildings.
-Also a traditional center for sports car racing.
+Sebring has a long history as a center for sports car racing.

 LAKE PLACID was founded by the inventor of the Dewey Decimal System.
 It is now famous for its many murals and caladiums.

 PALMDALE is almost a ghost town now but was once home to Tom Gaskins and his cypress knee gallery and store.